aquageprek/aquageprek/README.md

 - 🌱 I’m currently learning **Laravel, Vue.js and django**

-- 👨‍💻 All of my projects are available at [jstazka.my.id](jstazka.my.id)
+- 👨‍💻 All of my projects are available at [itzazka.live](itzazka.live)

 - 📫 How to reach me **jstazka@icloud.com**